YujieLin2000/YujieLin2000.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-My name is Yujie Lin, a third-year master's student at Tianjin University.
-My research interests include trustworthy AI and generative models.
-Recently, I have been exploring large language models.
+My name is Yujie Lin, a PhD student at Xiamen University.
+My research interests include trustworthy LLMs and generative models.

 # 🔥 News
  - *2026.05*: &nbsp;🎉🎉 One paper was accepted by ICML 2026.